rayanfam/rayanfam.github.io/_posts/2019-02-25-hypervisor-from-scratch-part-6.md

 ![](../../assets/images/MSR-bitmap-1.png)

-Windbg Local Debugger (RDMSR & WRMSR)

-In the remote debugger system, you can see the result as follows,
+In WinDbg Local Debugger, we executed the above commands, and in the remote debugger, we can see the result as follows,

 ![](../../assets/images/MSR-bitmap-2.png)

-As you can see, the execution of RDMSR is detected.
+As you can see, the execution of **RDMSR** is detected.
+Our hypervisor is working perfectly!

 That's it all, folks.